 The dining services on campus offer a wide selection of food at every meal, and their menus are varied enough to accommodate vegan, vegetarian, and other diets.
 If your student requires other special dietary needs or has food allergies, please contact us at least two weeks before you arrive so that we can plan for this and notify food services.

 How are rooms assigned?
 May I make a specific roommate request?

-I’m sorry but we do not accept room requests.
+Families can make roommate requests by filling out the Roommate Request Form.
 Students will be given room assignments when they check in.
-Most students are assigned to double rooms, but we cannot guarantee a particular housing arrangement, including a roommate request, to any student.
+Most students are assigned to double rooms, but we cannot guarantee a particular housing arrangement to any student.
 To the extent possible, students are assigned roommates of a similar age.
 Students will share a bathroom with the connecting room.

 Are religious services available?

 We support any student who wants to attend religious services and will provide transportation to and from local religious services with a staff member.
 Sign-up for these services will occur during the week prior to the services on a week-to-week basis.
 It is important that students with this interest remember to sign-up in advance as prior planning is required to coordinate travel to different services at different times.